Andreas-Ley/S2S-TSX-Colima/readme.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=master&repo=570506234)

-Teaser image showing crops of a TerraSAR-X image before and after filtering (the image captures Popocatépetl volcano in Mexico, and is published in the Supplementary Material of Valade et al., Nature Communications):
+Teaser image showing crops of a TerraSAR-X image before and after filtering (the image captures Popocatépetl volcano in Mexico, and is published in the Supplementary Material of <a href="https://doi.org/10.1038/s41467-023-38386-9" target="_blank">Valade et al. 2023 (Nature Communications)</a>):
 <img src="teaser.jpg" alt="A collage showing crops of a TSX image before and after filtering" width="400">

 ## Dependencies